Viking Horns

 - Let the horn dry for at least 24 hours.

-- Make a stand where you can place the horn while you drink your beverage.
+- Make a stand on which you can place the horn while drinking your beverage.

 - Pour the beer into the horn and enjoy it like a true Viking.

-Well, that's improvisation, our horns are also all made from authentic ox horn.
-Of course, each piece is unique, and doesn't necessarily contain the same quantity, since it's real horn.
+Well, this is improvisation, our horns are also all made from authentic ox horn.
+Of course, each piece is unique and does not necessarily contain the same amount, since it’s real horn.

-What I would advise you to do is to look at the material we provide with it, if you prefer a stand, a strap, a wooden box.
-Once it's done, let yourself be immersed in each of the stories of the horns, if you like this world, you're bound to like these stories.
+What I advise you to do is to look at the accessories we provide, whether you prefer a stand, a strap, or a wooden box.
+Once that’s done, immerse yourself in each horn’s story; if you like this world, you will definitely love these stories.

 I invite you to visit our collection of Viking mugs and cups to see other creations.

-Go Skal my friend, it's the case to say it!
+Come on, Skal my friend, it’s the perfect occasion to say it!